AMahumasss3/AMahumasss3/README.md

 ## 🧠 About Me

-💻 Fullstack Software Engineer passionate about building robust digital solutions.
+💻 Software Engineer passionate about building robust digital solutions.
 ⚡ Strong experience in backend architecture and modern frontend interfaces.
 🎯 Focused on clean code, scalability and performance.
-🌍 Open to international collaborations and remote opportunities.
+🌍 Open to local and international collaborations and remote opportunities.

 ---